CloudBindle/bindle/README.md

 Once this finishes launching you can browse the DCC Portal at http://<master_node_IP>:8998/.

+Updated on 20130923:

+    # setup your vagrant_cluster_launch.json config file, see templates/vagrant_cluster_launch.json.template
+    perl vagrant_cluster_launch.pl --use-openstack --config-file vagrant_cluster_launch.json --skip-it-tests

+The above is the next version which should be much nicer for dealing with flexible numbers of worker nodes.
+In testing.

 ## Debugging

 If you need to debug a problem set the VAGRANT_LOG variable e.g.: